[Faculty Handbook Category #1]

 Within 7 calendar days of their receipt of the draft report, the complainant and respondent will provide comments, if any, to the inquiry committee.
 Any comments that the complainant or respondent submits on the draft report will become part of the final inquiry report and record.
 Based on the comments, the inquiry committee may revise the report as appropriate.

-C. Inquiry Decision by Responsible Institutional Officer
+C. Inquiry Decision by RIO

 The College will notify the respondent whether the inquiry found that an investigation is warranted.
 The notice will include a copy of the inquiry report and provide the respondent with information about the PHS regulations promulgated at 42 C.F.R. § 93 and these policies and procedures.